jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerTeams/task.md

 <div class="hint" title="Click me to learn about the usage of type aliases">

-Sometimes, type aliases are used in cases where there uncertainty whether the type being used will be replaced in the future.
+Sometimes, type aliases are used in cases where there is uncertainty whether the type being used will be replaced in the future.

 For example, right now, we're using the `Int` type as the `Identifier`,